As an Amazon Associate we earn from qualifying purchases.

 When it comes to balance and tomatoes, you are normally talking about one main thing: the acidity.

 Tomatoes are not the most naturally sweet vegetables out there.
-Because of that, we will need some form of sugar to balance out the acidity from the tomatoes.
-Sure, we could just add granulated sugar like so many sauce recipes and canned soups tend to do.
+Because of that, I will need some form of sugar to balance out the acidity from the tomatoes.
+Sure, I could just add granulated sugar like so many sauce recipes and canned soups tend to do.
 The problem with doing that is it won’t help give the soup more flavor or depth.
 The goal is to find a way to balance the soup by adding sugar into the recipe without adding straight sugar.

 Tomatoes are trickier than you’d think.
 Their flavor is very one-note and it isn’t very complex or grounded.
 It’s also a thin flavor and doesn’t stick around much.